• Skip to primary navigation

 Dried bolete mushroom ravioli with bolete mushroom filling

-It's a basic pasta dough, but you add a puree of mushrooms to the dough, as well as the filling.
-It takes a little effort, but it's worth it.
+You use a basic pasta dough, but you add a puree of mushrooms to the dough, as well as the filling.

 Dried bolete mushroom ravioli filling